This example is meant to be an introduction to some of the streamline tools

 The first of the tracking utilities we’ll cover here is

-only those streamlines that pass though the ROI.
-The ROI should be an array
+returns only those streamlines that pass though the ROI.
+The ROI should be

-function can also exclude all the streamlines that pass though an ROI by
+mask).
+This function can also exclude all the streamlines that pass though an

 include flag to

-of the corpus callosum identified by the label value 2.
-We’ll create an ROI
+sagittal slice of the corpus callosum identified by the label value 2.
+We’ll

-mask from that label and create two sets of streamlines, those that intersect
+create an ROI mask from that label and create two sets of streamlines, those

 cc_slice = labels == 2 cc_streamlines = utils.target(streamlines, affine, cc_slice) cc_streamlines = Streamlines(cc_streamlines) other_streamlines = utils.target(streamlines, affine, cc_slice, include=False) other_streamlines = Streamlines(other_streamlines) assert len(other_streamlines) + len(cc_streamlines) == len(streamlines)